 Miscellaneous Pages Cover

-2020-2021 Goals – This is similar to the goal planning page I have in The Year of Intent, just for teachers!
+Goals for This Year – This is similar to the goal planning page I have in The Year of Intent, just for teachers!

 To Do List – Make notes of to-dos, things that need to be copied, and lessons that need to be planned.